ember-cli/ember-cli-deprecation-workflow/README.md

 - Ember.js 2.12 or above
 - Ember CLI 3.16 or above
-- Node.js 10 or above
+- Node.js 12 and 14 or above

 1.x